wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.9.1 =
+* some notices/warnings ere removed.
+* cache directory detection was changed to avoid problems with symlinked filesystems.
+* some caching functions were rewritten.
+* a cache dir creation warning was added to the admin config panel

 = 2.9.0 =
 * A new cache system was implemented, saving LinkedIn's HTML in the wordpress' cache